mnikander/cpp_algorithm/README.md

 Or make a namespace `math` which contains them as constexpr values, i.e. `math::pi` and `math::e`

 ### Unary functions
-- id : identity                        ( ??? )
-- neg: negate                          (available in functional)
-- not: not                             (available in functional)
 - sqrt: square root
 - crt: cube root
 - exp | exp_e: exponential e -- maybe with a default value of 1 so it's easy to get 'e'